flaviotsf/flaviotsf.github.io/_posts/2012-01-02-Lead-Scoring.md

 At ATD we have over 10 lead score fields per customer.

-We use this information to target ads on our site, recommended products and a lot of other things.
+We use this information to target ads on our site and recommend products, to name a few.